brunnurs/valuenet/README.md

 ## How does ValueNet work under the hood?

-ValueNet is a neural network architecture which aims to translate a natural language question into the corresponding SQL query.

-Have a look at our paper for the details
+ValueNet is a neural network architecture which aims to translate a natural language question into the corresponding SQL query.Have a look at our paper for the details:

 Ursin Brunner, Kurt Stockinger: ValueNet: A Natural Language-to-SQL System that Learns from Database Information.
 International Conference on Data Engineering (ICDE) 2021
 <https://arxiv.org/abs/2006.00888>